Ecwid/ecwid-api-docs/includes/_shipping_api.md

-# Custom Shipping API
+# Add Shipping Method
 # Overview

 Using Custom Shipping API you can integrate a new shipping carrier to provide real time shipping methods with different rates for customers of Ecwid stores.
-This functionality will work in a form of an application that users install from Ecwid App Market.
+This functionality will work in a form of an application that users install from the Ecwid App Market.

 <aside class="notice">
 Access scope required: <strong>add_shipping_method</strong> (see <a href="#access-scopes">Access scopes</a>)